Connect with others who understand.

 Powered By

-Psoriatic Arthritis in the Feet: Symptoms and Treatment
+Psoriatic Arthritis in the Feet and Toes: Symptoms and Treatments

 Written by Laurie Berger

-Psoriatic arthritis (PsA), a chronic inflammatory form of arthritis, can affect the feet, causing severe pain, stiffness, and swelling.
-While there’s no cure, PsA is treatable, especially when diagnosed early.
+“My boyfriend got me a wheelchair for the days it hurts too much to walk.
+It was nice on his part, but makes me feel like I’m an invalid,” shared one member of MyPsoriasisTeam.
+Psoriatic arthritis (PsA) is a long-term inflammatory form of arthritis that can affect the feet, causing severe pain, stiffness, and swelling.
+Although there’s no cure, PsA is treatable, especially when diagnosed early.
 Up to 30 percent of people with psoriasis may develop PsA, according to the National Psoriasis Foundation.

 Coping with pain and limited movement has taken an emotional toll on many members: “I’m too young to feel this way, and now I have great depression and grief!”
 Another member said, “It’s frustrating trying to make people understand, and tiring trying to ‘act’ fine when you’re not.
 It helps to talk to others who ‘get it.’”